Who says you need cheese to make creamy enchiladas?

 Turns out I was wrong.

-After looking at multiple sources, the only “musts” are that you have a tortilla (traditionally corn) that’s wrapped around a filling (usually shredded beef or chicken) and covered with a chili pepper sauce.
+After looking at multiple sources, the only “musts” are that you have a tortilla (traditionally corn) that’s wrapped around a filling (usually shredded beef or chicken, and sometimes seafood) and covered with a chili pepper sauce.

 So, how do these stack up?